gotlougit/blog-helper/README.md

      * head file
      * foot file
      * entry file
-     * index file (this is the main webpage where each post will be added
+     * index file (this is the main webpage where each post will be added)
      * the comment style for specifying that your file's head has ended, or your file's foot is beginning
      * enabling rss feed
      * main page link for your website
+     * date and timestamp with custom formatting
+     * custom placeholders for content
      * and much more!

 These are pretty self-explanatory, but a more detailed explanation of each variable found in the file will be written at a later date.